-Woolroom suggests that you should never tumble dry your wool duvet comforter, as it could harm the wool fibers inside, instead it is recommended that you naturally dry the duvet.
+Wool room suggests that you should never tumble dry your wool duvet comforter, as it could harm the wool fibers inside, instead it is recommended that you naturally dry the duvet.

-Heirloom linens have another great idea for drying your duvet and they suggest you put a damp towel for about fifteen minutes in the dryer with your duvet.
+Heirloom linens have another great idea for drying your duvet, and they propose you put a damp towel for about fifteen minutes in the dryer with your duvet.
 As always, make sure to check the label for instructions on cleaning for your bedding accommodations.

-Now once you’ve made sure of that let’s start the process of cleaning it:
+Now once you’ve made sure of that, let’s start the process of cleaning it:

 - Start by making sure there are no rips and tears on your wool duvet.
-If you find any, make sure to take a sewing kit and fix them
+If you find any, make sure to take a sewing kit and fix them.

-- Do not use the dryer, instead hang out your duvet comforter to dry.
+- Do not use the dryer, instead hang out your duvet comforter to dry

 Squeaky clean wash by hand!!

 Fill up your bucket or bathtub with cold or lukewarm water and add some detergent to it.
 Mix it well before adding the bedding accessory.
-It is best to let it soak for at least 30-40 minutes before rinsing with fresh water.
+It is best to let it soak for at least 30-40 minutes before rinsing it with fresh water.
 Rinse it a few times till soapy water stops coming out.

-Voila, it’s done!
+Voilà, it’s done!

 Now time for it to dry.
 As mentioned before- it is always best to let your wool bedding dry naturally.